Private Internet Access VPN Review

 There’s a VPN kill switch that can be set to automatically cut off all internet traffic if the VPN is disconnected, the PIA MACE tool that blocks ad-trackers, custom DNS and port forwarding on endpoints that support it.
 There’s also an option to block LAN traffic, plus an extremely flexible range of customisable settings for your VPN connection, including your preferred encryption settings.

-Although it isn’t focused on having endpoints in as many countries as possible, Private Internet Access covers the essentials with a recently expanded range of 77 endpoint countries and more than 20,000 servers.
+Private Internet Access has endpoints in 77 countries, across more than 20,000 servers.
 These now include geo-located servers – physically located in another country, but effectively masquerading as endpoints in geographically or politically challenging countries.
 These can be disabled if you want to stick with physical endpoint servers.

 Performance